mouse-reeve/recipes/tea/rosemary_shortbread.md

 In a medium bowl, cream together the butter and 2/3 cup of sugar until light and fluffy.
 Stir in the flour, salt, and rosemary until well blended.
 The dough will be somewhat soft.

-Roll the dough into a long log (or two), wrap in celophane, and refrigerate for 1 hour.
+Roll the dough into a long log (or two), wrap in cellophane, and refrigerate for 1 hour.

 Preheat the oven to 375 degrees F. Line cookie sheets with parchment paper.